fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [Numaverse](https://numaverse.com/) (defunct?) - a web-based social network app that uses the Ethereum blockchain.
 Was planning to bridge with AP networks.
 May be abandoned due to competition from Peepeth and Minds.

 * [Peepeth](https://peepeth.com/) - a moderated web-based social network app that uses the Ethereum blockchain.

+* [Revolution Populi](https://revolutionpopuli.com/) - a white paper looking for a user base.
+ICO in the works.

 * [Steemit](https://steemit.com) - a web-based social network app (Slashdot/Reddit-a-like with up/down voting) that uses the Steem blockchain.